 As a rehab therapy provider, you’ve undoubtedly encountered the following scenario: a new patient comes to therapy, sets goals, and agrees to the course of treatment.
 Then, within the first few visits, he or she vanishes into thin air.
 This disappearing act is beyond disappointing, especially when you know that patients who remain in therapy are more likely to recover—and there’s a lot of research to back that up.
-But according to this article from Strive Labs, “on average 20% of patients drop out of care in the first 3 visits.”
+But as Heidi Jannenga, PT, DPT, ATC/L, the president and co-founder of WebPT, explains here, “approximately 20% of PT patients drop out of treatment within the first three visits, and 70% fail to complete their full course of care.”
 If that number frustrates you—and it should—know that you’re not alone.
 In fact, I’m right there with you.
 So, why do people go to physical therapy only to disappear later on?
 Here are a few reasons patients flake out, along with fixes for each.

 The Reason: Results aren’t immediate.

 According to this white paper from Marquette University, a lack of immediate results is one of the leading causes of high attrition rates.
 When patients fail to see instant gains, it can leave them feeling discouraged—and convinced that therapy isn’t helpful.
 As a rehab therapy provider, you know that’s not the case.
 But how do you prove that to your patients?